-Protections from Government Regulation
+Protections from Government Control

 1) We are amending the Oregon Constitution, the supreme law of Oregon.
 Once our School Choice Amendment is passed by a vote of Oregon voters, it will become law and nullify existing legislation that conflicts with the protections we add to the Oregon Constitution.
 The Amendment will also protect against future legislation that attempts to contradict the protections we put in the Constitution.

 2) We use education savings accounts (we call them School Choice Accounts) as the funding vehicles.
 Supreme Courts have held that once government money is deposited into an education savings account, the money is no longer public funds.
-We have language in our Amendment that provides that once Oregon’s education dollars are deposited into the School Choice Accounts, the dollars are no longer public funds.
-Since the education dollars in the School Choice Accounts will no longer be public funds, the government may not regulate the parents and education providers as “users” of public funds.
+We have language in our Amendment that provides that specifically provides that once Oregon’s education dollars are deposited into the School Choice Accounts, the dollars are no longer public funds.
+Since the education dollars in the School Choice Accounts will no longer be public funds, the government may not control the parents and education providers as “users” of public funds.

 3) We add protective language into the Oregon Constitution that prevents the state of Oregon from requiring parents (including home school families) and education providers (including private schools) to change their creed, education practices, teaching credentials or qualifications, admission policy or curricula!

 4) We add protective language into the Oregon Constitution that provides that the actions of parents (including home school families) and education providers (including private schools) are not the actions of the government.
-This language prevents the government from claiming that it may regulate the parents and education providers because they are merely acting as agents for the government.
+This language prevents the government from claiming that it may control the parents and education providers because they are acting as agents for the government.
 This language also protects a parents’ choice of type of curriculum or private school.

 5) We added protective language into the Oregon Constitution that provides that parents and education providers who participate in the benefits and protections of the School Choice Amendment will be in a constitutional category that is exempt from compulsory attendance at a public school.

-Both Amendments will benefit public schools, private schools, home school families and most importantly, the students, who will have a real opportunity to get the education best suited to their needs.
+Both Amendments will benefit public schools, private schools, homeschool families and most importantly, the students, who will have a real opportunity to get the education best suited to their needs.
 When education dollars fund the student instead of a system, education outcomes will improve — and that helps everyone in Oregon!